pypa/packaging.python.org/source/tutorials/installing-packages.rst

     .. code-block:: python

-        >>> python --version
+        >>> python3 --version
         Traceback (most recent call last):
           File "<stdin>", line 1, in <module>
-        NameError: name 'python' is not defined
+        NameError: name 'python3' is not defined

     It's because this command and other suggested commands in this tutorial are intended to be run in a *shell* (also called a *terminal* or